 You will put what you learn into practice in a combination of skills in the pool and open water, culminating in a day of scenarios at one of our local open water dive sites.
 Never before will you have been so challenged in your diving skills and in what you have learnt.

-On the PADI Care for Children course will teach you emergency care skills specific to helping infants and children with medical emergencies.
-It’s designed for those who work with children, have a young family, or are likely to have to respond to emergencies involving youngsters.
+On the Care for Children course you will learn emergency care skills specific to helping infants and children with medical emergencies.
+The training is designed for those who work with children, have a young family, or are likely to have to respond to emergencies involving youngsters.